LaithShono/LaithShono/README.md

-- Hi there 👋, My name is Laith Shono.
+### Hi there 👋, My name is Laith Shono.
+---

-- This account is used for professional use.
+This account is used for professional use.
-- My presonal GitHub account is @ElforL
+My presonal GitHub account is [@ElforL](https://github.com/ElforL/)